ppeetteerrs/personal-website/content/series/physiological_system_modelling/3_respiratory_system/index.md

 <div class="wp-block-columns">
   <div class="wp-block-column">
     <p>
-      <strong>Step 2: </strong>Trachea branches into pair of primary bronchi which branch repeatedly into progressively smaller bronchi.
+      **Step 2: **Trachea branches into pair of primary bronchi which branch repeatedly into progressively smaller bronchi.
 The smallest bronchi branch to become bronchioles which continue branching until the respiratory bronchioles.
 Number of alveoli increases in the alveolar ducts and airways then end in grapelike clusters consisting entirely of alveoli.
     </p>
   </div>